klesher/poe_notify/README.md

 This code monitors the Path of Exile log file for new user messages requesting a trade via poe.trade, or notification of a disconnect from the server.
-When one of these messages are detected, send a message to a user or channel on Slack.
+When one of these messages are detected, send a message Discord or Slack.

 ***
 *** NOTE *** This has not been tested with Slack + Path of Exile since I wrote it around February 2017, so your success may vary.
 ***